SGNetworksIndia/Ceramic/README.md

   ('library_name')`

+**_Support for CodeIgniter `Session` library has been dropped from the release of `Ceramic v1.1.5`, as a replacement for the library `Ceramic` now have its own `Session` library. with other storage related libraries.
+The `Session` library can be instantiated by calling `$this->load->library('Storage/Session/Session')` from a Controller.
+See
+`/application/controllers/Demo::captcha()` for more details._**

 ## UPCOMING FEATURES
 There are many features are staged to be implemented in the upcoming releases.
 The currently planned features awaiting to be implemented are:

 1. Router
 2. RESTful Resource Handling
+3. Improvement on Templating feature (add support for if...else blocks, loops, etc.)
-3. Hooks
+4. Hooks
-4. Services (background php classes) & Web Services
+5. Services (background php classes) & Web Services
-5. Caching
+6. Caching
-6. Asynchronous Requests (AJAX)
+7. Asynchronous Requests (AJAX)
-7. HTTP/2 Server Push (Server Sent Events)
+8. HTTP/2 Server Push (Server Sent Events)
-8. Localization
+9. Localization

 ## CONTRIBUTING